Updated June 2023

-- If the tenants do not want to move, you would need to file for eviction with the court.
+- If the tenant does not want to move, you would need to file for eviction with the court.

-- Prepare documents explaining that you did not plan to keep the tenants when acquiring the property or why it is necessary for the tenants to leave before their original contracted period ends.
+- Prepare documents explaining that you did not plan to keep the tenant when acquiring the property or why it’s necessary for the tenant to leave before their original contracted period ends.

 - If the court sides with you, take the court order to the local authorities to have the eviction carried out.

 - Never try to remove a tenant yourself.